valenovi76/Delivery-Dashboard/README.md

 - Be able to interact with the data and reset the filters applied
 - Be able to have a source of data consisten across the business to use for presentation and meetings.

-I simple wireframe of the project was sketched here
+A simple sketch wireframe of the project can be found here.

 ## Features
+A live demo of the site can be found [here](https://valenovi76.github.io/Delivery_Dashboard/)

+DATA
-A live demo of the site can be found [here](https://valenovi76.github.io/Delivery_Dashboard/) DATA the data used for the project is a mock-up of the data we currently produce on a SQL database sensitive information has been scrambled.
+the data used for the project is a mock-up of the data we currently produce on a SQL database sensitive information has been scrambled.